 Taxis in China

-Taxi drivers in China are usually reluctant to accept tips, as it may be seen as a form of corruption, but there are drivers that will take advantage of foreigners by travelling longer routes.
+Taxi drivers in China are usually reluctant to accept tips, as it may be seen as a form of corruption, but some drivers will take advantage of foreigners by travelling longer routes.
 However, even in these instances, the fare difference is minimal.
 It's always best to use metered taxis – unofficial taxis commonly approach foreigners at airports and tourist attractions and usually overcharge.

-A number of airlines, including Air China, China Southern, China Eastern, Shenzhen Airlines and Shanghai Airlines, operate between the major cities and tourist destinations.
+Several airlines, including Air China, China Southern Airlines, China Eastern Airlines, Shenzhen Airlines and Shanghai Airlines, operate between the major cities and tourist destinations.

 Services from mainland Chinese cities to Hong Kong or Macau are considered international flights and are more expensive than other destinations.
 It's usually cheaper to fly to or from a nearby city such as Shenzhen and cross the border by land.

-Prices for domestic flights within mainland China are set at standard rates, but discounts are often available on the busiest routes.
+Prices for flights within mainland China are set at domestic rates, but discounts are often available on the busiest routes.
 Buying online via a Chinese website or travel agency is generally cheaper than on international channels.

 Perhaps unexpectedly, this also means that tickets bought in advance aren't cheaper.
 Instead, there's usually a lower fare for remaining seats closer to the date of departure.
 Planes are usually full during peak periods, so it's still best to book well ahead of time in these instances.